 The minimum bid amount stated below is the minimum amount acceptable to be considered a valid bid.
-To ensure that the Government receives fair market value for the conveyance of lease rights in this sale, each Tract receiving a bid will be evaluated to determine its fair market value.
+To ensure that the Government receives fair market value for the conveyance of lease rights in this sale, each Tract receiving a bid may be evaluated to determine its fair market value.
 Any bid which does not meet or exceed the fair market value may be rejected.

 Variable High Potential Low Potential

 Tracts Tracts

-Tract Size / 4 township ( + / 2 township
+Tract Size 1⁄4 township (+ 1 / 2 township

-5,760 acres ) (+11, 500 acres)
+5,760 acres) (+11, 500 acres)

 Minimum Bid \$25.00 or more \$5.00 or more per

 per acre or acre or fraction

 fraction thereof thereof

-Fixed Royalty 16 2/3 percent 12 / 2 percent
+Fixed Royalty 16 2/3 percent 12 1 / 2 percent

 Rate

-Rental Rate and \$5.00 per acre or \$3.00 per acre or
+Rental Rate and \$10.00 per acre or \$3.00 per acre or

 Minimum Royalty fraction thereof fraction thereof